benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 The problem here is that we are actually trying to test a behaviour that occurs *at the point of import*, which is outside of the test.
-We could of course change our `beforeEach` to an `afterEach` so that we don't reset that state before the test runs, but we shouldn't have to do that; resetting mock state before each test is a best practise, and this solution is easily broken - if I add a second test before the one I've written, the state will get reset and the same issue will appear.
+We could of course change our `beforeEach` to an `afterEach` so that we don't reset that state before the test runs, but we shouldn't have to do that; resetting mock state before each test is a very uncontroversial best practise, and this solution is easily broken - if I add a second test before the one I've written, the state will get reset and the same issue will appear.

 ## Move the import into the test